SHARE

 Disclaimer: This post contains affiliate links via Amazon for products that I wholeheartedly love.

-As an adult, I love to make fun updates or plant-based versions of classic recipes.
-My Vegan Pot Pie is a homemade vegan pie featuring the same much-loved pot pie vegetables, a creamy dairy-free almond milk sauce, and homemade Herb Biscuits to serve as the crust.
+Today, we are here for The Best Vegan Pot Pie-- and I don't use the word 'best' lightly y'all; it really is!
+It has the same much-loved pot pie vegetables + a creamy sauce, and homemade Herb Biscuits to serve as the crust.
 I love to bake the whole thing from scratch family-style so everyone can serve themselves!

 The Perfect Pot Pie Topper